2019 Vault Rankings

 About Las Vegas Sands Corp.

-Las Vegas Sands brings a touch of Venice to the US and China.
-Replete with gondoliers and a replica of the Rialto Bridge, the company's Venetian Las Vegas Hotel, Resort & Casino offers a 120,000-sq.-ft. casino and a 4,000-suite hotel, as well as a shopping, dining, and entertainment complex.
+Las Vegas Sands (Sands) brings a touch of Venice to the US and China.
+Replete with gondoliers and a replica of the Rialto Bridge, the company's Venetian Las Vegas offers a 225,000-sq.-ft. casino and a 4,000-suite hotel, as well as a shopping, dining, and entertainment complex.
 Through its majority-owned Sands China subsidiary, the firm operates The Venetian Macao on the Cotai Strip (the Chinese equivalent of the Las Vegas Strip), as well as four other properties in Macao, the only place in China where gambling is legal.
-Sands' portfolio also includes the Marina Bay Sands in Singapore, Sands Bethlehem in Bethlehem, Pennsylvania, and The Palazzo in Las Vegas.
+Sands' portfolio also includes the Marina Bay Sands in Singapore and The Palazzo in Las Vegas.
 Approximately 80% of the company's revenue is generated outside the US.

-Nearly 80% of Las Vegas Sands' revenue comes from its casino operations, while its hotel rooms bring in nearly 15% of revenue.
+More than 70% of Sands' revenue comes from its casino operations, while its hotel rooms bring in nearly 15% of revenue.
 Food and beverage, mall activities, and convention, retail, and other make up the remaining revenue, accounting for around 5% each.

 While the company's casinos attract travelers and guests primarily on weekends, its convention centers draw business and other travelers during the slower mid-week period.
 Its Sands Expo Center in Las Vegas is one of the largest trade show and convention center venues in the US.
 The facility offers 2.3 million gross square feet of meeting, exhibit, and conference space to parties leasing space for events like trade shows and conferences.